 I always check the weather at the start of my packing and on the day of travel.
 It was being reported that Saturday would be chilly at around 53°.
 This would not be uncomfortable for us since we are in the throws of a particularly cold mid-atlantic winter.
 I packed a variety of clothing and at the last minute threw in my hat and gloves for the cold nights.

 Waking up on Saturday we realized that the reports had been way off, it dawned bitter and brutally cold.
-The wind whipping across the flat land was harsh and I was thankful that I had warm clothes, but I kicked myself for not bringing my long coat.
-Mike was grateful that I had packed his heavy winter jacket (He only had his suit jacket with him.)
+The wind whipping across the flat land was harsh and I was thankful that I had warm clothes, and Mike was grateful that I had packed his heavy winter jacket (He only had his suit jacket with him.)

 After a warm and filling breakfast at the Marriott’s breakfast buffet, which was included with our room, we set off to do a little sightseeing.
 Our first stop was to The Sixth Floor Museum in Dallas.
 Mike had visited Dallas as a child and had always wanted to tour the infamous building from where President John F. Kennedy was assassinated.